CAMB-DSbD/attestablelauncher/README.md

 # Implementation
-We refer to the last figure to explain the pieces of code that compose the implementation.
+We will refer to the last figure to explain the technology used for the implementation of the pieces of code that compose the implementation.

 1. The current implementation of the attestable launcher (blue box) has been coded and tested in Python3 (3.7.4 v3.7.4:e09359112e,